 At least 15 African markets will benefit from the wireless networking programme

-The agreement includes the manufacture of fiber and fixed wiring for wireless local area networks (LAN).
+The agreement includes the manufacture of fiber and fixed network extensions Wireless Local area (LAN).
 Among the countries that will benefit from this signature are Burundi, Congo, Djibouti, Eritrea, Ethiopia, Kenya, Madagascar, Malawi, Reunion, Rwanda, Seychelles, Somalia, South Sudan, Tanzania and Uganda.

 data Statista We point out that in 2021, mobile networks will be accessed in Sub-Saharan Africa topped the third generation technology in 2021.
 By 2025, estimates confirm dominance, with 57% expected to arrive that year.

-for his part, alessio Moroni, Cambium Networks’ regional vice president of sales said he is proud to be able to bring his solutions to new markets with high potential.
-In this sense, it emphasized that with its portfolio of Wi-Fi access points, ethernet switches and fixed wireless LAN extensions, Well positioned to meet the requirements of the area.
+for his part,alessio Moroni, Cambium Networks’ regional vice president of sales said he is proud to be able to bring his solutions to new markets with high potential.
+In this sense, he confirmed it with his set of points Access Wi-Fi, ethernet switches, fixed wireless LAN extensions, Well positioned to meet the requirements of the area.

-Moroni said the two companies are committed to building a robust network infrastructure and enabling “seamless connectivity experiences.”

 Wireless networking is a type of communication between computer systems, through which it takes place different waves of the electromagnetic spectrum.
 That is, it is a connection with the contract Which does not require wires or a wired device, as information is sent and received through it specialized outlets.